 Engagement at the School of Anthropology

 Students at the School of Anthropology are provided with a wide range of engagement options both locally and globally.
 Prior consultation with an academic advisor is required to review whether a course can count as a "Student Engagement Experience" in order for students to receive "Engaged Learning Experience" notation on their official transcripts.
-For the UA Student Engagement Policies and Guidelines, click here.
+See UA Student Engagement Policies and Guidelines.

 Field Schools and Study Abroad Programs

 Fields Schools are an excellent opportunity to learn about the field of archaeology and the skills that will be required for a career as a professional archaeologist.
 The website for the Archaeological Institute of America is a good place to start your search for field schools around the world.
 This website allows you to search by location, type of program or date.
 Study Abroad programs contribute to a global appreciation.
-For an updated list of field schools and study abroad programs, please click here.
+See the list of UA School of Anthropology field schools and study abroad programs.

 Awards, Scholarships, and Grants for Scholarship and Research